Apple Cherry Pie Recipe

 At the end of the day, it is really up to what you can get locally and what is in season.
 I use sugar to temper the tartness of the cooking apples, but perhaps if you use a sweeter apple you do not need to do this.

-I used frozen cherries in this recipe as we can get them all the year round, but feel free to use fresh ones if you can get them!
+I used frozen cherries in this recipe as we can get them all the year-round.
+But feel free to use fresh ones if you can get them (but remember to remove the pits!!).

 Closed top crust or lattice?